czbiohub-sf/protoSpaceJAM/README.md

 ```
 python ./protoSpaceJAM/tests/run_full_test_pJAM.py
 ```
-A successful test will have a printout similar to `Ran 2 tests in s   OK` at the end.
+A successful test will have a printout similar to Ran 2 tests in 1873.836s` at the end.

 ### Run protoSpaceJAM
 ```